TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 e.g `git checkout -b myPySubmit another_fork/pythonSubmit`

-### Configuring upstream branches - pushing & pulling
+### Configuring remote tracking branches - pushing & pulling

 **Important:** This section is crucially important, but it contains some of the more confusing subtleties of git.
 I tried to make these explicit throughout, but as a result this section is a bit dense (sorry about that).
 I highly recommend trying the commands yourself as you read through.

-It's often useful, though not required, to point local branches to an 'upstream' branch, from which it will inherit changes.
-For example, when changes occur on the upstream `origin/dev`, you want to pull them into your local `dev` to keep up to date.
+It's often useful, though not required, to point local branches to a branch on a remote repo, from which it will inherit changes.
+For example, when changes occur on the `dev` branch of the Main repo, you want to pull them into your local `dev` to keep up to date.

 If changes occur on the remote, your local git repo will not automatically know about it (since git is not regularly sending out update requests like, e.g, some of the apps on your phone).
 You can check for remote changes on a fork with: